Gnosticzzz/Task-Master/README.md

 - Automatically save task data
 - Load saved tasks when the program opens
 - Simple desktop GUI
-- Simple data encryption (NOTE: This encryption uses SHA256 Hasing and XOR encryption and decryption.
-Users should not expect the  ir data to be safe.)
+- Simple data encryption (NOTE: This encryption uses SHA256 Hashing and XOR encryption and decryption.
+Users should not expect their data to be safe.)

 ## Requirements